JuliaLang/IJulia.jl/docs/src/_changelog.md

 This documents notable changes in IJulia.jl.
 The format is based on [Keep a Changelog](https://keepachangelog.com).

+## Unreleased

+### Changed
+- IJulia was completely refactored to minimize global state ([#1145]).
+This allows for better testing (for the first time we can test kernel execution) and for executing precompilation workloads.
+We've tried to avoid any breaking changes but it's possible that some packages may be relying on internals that have changed.
+If you have any problems with this release please open an issue on Github so we can help.

 ## [v1.29.2] - 2025-07-29

 ### Fixed